HL7/US-Core/input/intro-notes/StructureDefinition-us-core-diagnosticreport-note-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the Diagnostic Report profile:
+The following are example usage scenarios for the this profile:

 -   Query for a specific clinical test result such as electrocardiogram (ECG)
 -   Query for a specific imaging test result